Dleibe1/Project-Builder/README.md

-<h3>This is very much a work in progress!
+<h3>This is very much a work in progress (the styling needs a quite a bit of work)!
 This app is a portfolio building project.</h3>
 A demo of the app is currently hosted at https://project-builder-e7439342976b.herokuapp.com/

 <h3>Current working features:</h3>